innovara/autoreply/README.md

 ## Postfix configuration

-Now you have to edit the configuration of the Postfix server to pipe emails to the script.
+Now, you have to edit the configuration of the Postfix server to pipe emails to the script.

 You could pipe all the emails to autoreply.py, but the script would unnecessarily handle a number of emails that would not trigger an auto-reply.
 To avoid emails out of the scope of autoreply.py being piped to it, we use check_recipient_access under smtpd_recipient_restrictions in main.cf.